swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }
 ```

-Advanced libraries might add use an inlinable generic-dispatch interface in addition to a concrete interface defined in terms of `Span`
+Advanced libraries might add use an inlinable generic-dispatch interface in addition to a concrete interface defined in terms of `Span`, serving as adaptor code for top-level API.

 ### `RawSpan`